 Other additives also change the properties of opacity and colour, and these are very important for artists.
 For colouring effects, metal oxides are added, like for example cobalt oxide for blue and gold salts for red.

 To manufacture enamel, these elements are melted together in a furnace to produce what is called frit.
 The purpose of this pre-fusion is to render any soluble and/or toxic components insoluble by causing them to combine with silica and other added oxides.
 Thus, the most dangerous part of the enamel process is done in factories under strict safety and environmental conditions, and the product we buy is relatively safe to use.

 During this process many of the properties of the enamel are influenced by not only the materials used, but also the type of furnace they are melted in (for example, there may be more or less oxygen present) and the temperature reached.
 This then determines how the enamel will behave and look when we work with it later.

-Once melted the frit is scooped up and poured into “cookies” on metal tables, and then crushed into chunks and further processed into smaller chunks, which are best for long term storage, or ground to a mesh (standard mesh is 80) that is ready to be used by the enameler, and which looks like sand.
+Once melted the frit is scooped up and poured as “cookies” on metal tables, and then crushed into chunks and further processed into smaller chunks, which are best for long term storage, or ground to a mesh (standard mesh is 80) that is ready to be used by the enameler, and which looks like sand:

 From here on, we purchase these chunks or powder and we can grind it, sift it or wash it and use on our prepared metal surface.